medusajs/medusa/docs/content/advanced/backend/taxes/inclusive-pricing.md

 Tax inclusivity can be toggled for regions, currencies, price lists, and shipping options either during creation or while editing.
 This is represented by the boolean attribute `includes_tax` available in the entities `Region`, `Currency`, `PriceList`, and `ShippingOption`.
 By default, this attribute is set to `false`.

-If you want to enable or disable this attribute for any of these entities, you can use the create or edit/update endpoints related to these entities as shown in the [Admin API reference](https://docs.medusajs.com/api/admin/).
+If you want to enable or disable this attribute for any of these entities, you can use the create or update endpoints related to these entities as shown in the [Admin API reference](https://docs.medusajs.com/api/admin/).

 The value set for these entities can affect whether line items and shipping methods are tax inclusive or not.